stevemarvell/BunkBed/README.md

   nodes individually, you will not get the ansible provision.
 Use this for two nodes, for instance.

-Instead to brin up a single node, ensure you use, say
+Instead to bring up a single node, ensure you use, say
 ```sh
 user@host:.../project$ vagrant up node2
 ```